The Lyon Firm Files Facebook Class Action Alleging Privacy Violations

 This is critical because the data that Meta collects and stores includes personally identifiable information, health information, and confidential text entries.

 In fact, Meta’s core business includes collecting revenue for targeted ads, based on in-depth data mining practices.
 The company’s revenue stream took a hit when Apple suddenly required Meta to obtain its users’ informed consent before tracking their internet activity on apps and third-party websites.
-This may help explain why Meta is trying other methods at grabbing data.
+This may help explain why Meta is trying other methods of grabbing data.

 If you use Facebook, Messenger or Instagram and value your privacy, call to learn more about joining the Facebook wiretapping class action.